clarinsi/csmtiser/README.md

 The first step is to let the normaliser know where to find components of the Moses SMT system and your initial data, as well as to define various parameters.

-To perform configuration, copy the ```config.yml.sentence_level.example``` as the ```config.yml``` file and change values of variables where necessary.
+To perform configuration, copy the ```config.yml.sentence_level.example``` and change values of variables where necessary.
+You can name your copy as you wish, but we will name it ```myconfig.yml``` in this example.
 Comments inside the code should help you during the process.
 For running the sentence-level example no modifications are needed.

 Note that you can name your initial data files as you wish, but the parallel training files obligatorily have to end in ```.orig``` and ```.norm```.